marginalhours/dom-particles/README.md

-Unicode (or just string!) particle effects for the DOM
+Unicode particle effects for the DOM

 API
 ---